New Mexico fines film company over Alec Baldwin shooting

 “The Safety Coordinator was present on set and took no direct action to address safety concerns," the report states.
 “Management was provided with multiple opportunities to take corrective actions and chose not to do so.
 As a result of these failures, Director Joel Souza and cinematographer Halyna Hutchins were severely injured.
 Halyna Hutchins succumbed to her injuries.”

 Rust Movie Productions said through a spokesperson that it would dispute the findings and sanction.

-“While we appreciate OSHA’s time and effort in its investigation, we disagree with its findings and plan to appeal,” said Stefan Friedman.
-Any appeal would be heard initially by the state’s occupational health and safety commission.
+“While we appreciate OSHA’s time and effort in its investigation, we disagree with its findings and plan to appeal," said Stefan Friedman.
+Any appeal would be heard initially by the state’s occupational health and safety board.

 The state fine applies to a film with a budget of about $7 million.
 Baldwin was assigned a salary of $250,000 as an actor and producer and may have put some of that money back into the production.

 At least five lawsuits have been filed over the shooting, including a wrongful death suit brought by Hutchins’ family against Baldwin and the movie’s other producers.
 The lawsuit on behalf of widower Matt Hutchins and his 9-year-old son alleges a “callous” disregard in the face of safety complaints on the set.